 Volvo believes the launch of the V40 is the company’s most significant event of the past 20 years.
 So it had better be good then.

 Fortunately for Volvo, it is good.
-In fact, I’d go as far as saying it’s one of the most impressive new cars I’ve driven for many years.
+In fact, I’d go as far as saying the Volvo V40 is one of the most impressive new cars I’ve driven for many years.

-Volvo is also at pains to mention that once spec adjusted, the V40 is 10% cheaper than the BMW 116d and 13% cheaper than a Golf Bluemotion.
+Volvo is also at pains to mention that once spec adjusted, the V40 is 10 per cent cheaper than the BMW 116d, and 13 per cent cheaper than a Golf Bluemotion.

 Does it have what it takes to achieve success?
 Firstly, we should consider the areas where Volvo thinks the V40 will excel.